One look at the trees and you'll likely agree that Mother Nature is at her most spectacular this time of year.

 Because I made this quilt years ago without snapping photos of the construction process, I re-created the block arrangement with similar fabrics so you can see how all the pieces come together to produce the signature design.

-There are more than 850 pieces in this quilt but don't be deterred.
 The blocks are simply made up of lots of squares and rectangles as you can see in the single block formation in the photo below.

 The star points are created by diagonally sewing the smaller squares onto each corner of the rectangles.
-Trim the excess, fold back and iron.

 The photo below shows what all the rectangles with their star points look like when lined up with the larger squares.